-9.7.1.
-The County herein adopts these provisions for the transfer of development rights, in the manner prescribed in this Section.

-9.7.2.
-The purposes of this Section are to:

-9.7.2.1.
-Authorize the owner of oil and gas mineral estates or oil and gas leasehold estates that requires relief pursuant to a beneficial use and value determination, to transfer one or more rights to develop oil or gas drill sites to receiving properties for the following purposes:

-(a) to conserve agriculture, ranch, and forestry uses of land;
+- 9.7.1.
+The County herein adopts these provisions for the transfer of development rights, in the manner prescribed in this Section. - 9.7.2.
+The purposes of this Section are to: - 9.7.2.1.
+Authorize oil and gas mineral estates or oil and gas lease that require relief pursuant to a beneficial use and value determination, to transfer one or more rights to develop oil and gas wells to receiving properties for the following purposes: - (a) to conserve agriculture, ranch, and forestry uses of land; - (b) to protect lands and structures of cultural, architectural, and historic significance; - (c) to ensure that the owners of land that is so preserved, conserved, or protected may make reasonable use of their property rights by transferring their right to develop to other mineral estate owners, or oil and gas lessees that can make use of it; - (d) to provide a mechanism whereby oil and gas development rights may be reliably transferred;

-- (b) to protect lands and structures of cultural, architectural, and historic significance; - (c) to ensure that the owners of land that is so preserved, conserved, or protected may make reasonable use of their property rights by transferring their right to develop to other mineral estate owners, or oil and gas lessees that can make use of it; - (d) to provide a mechanism whereby drill site development rights may be reliably transferred; - (e) to ensure that development rights are transferred from both the owner of a mineral estate and oil and gas lessee to oil and gas mineral estates and leases that have received development approvals for an Oil and Gas Overlay Zoning District Classification and a Special Use and Development Permit; - (f) to authorize the County to create a TDR Bank, whereby oil and gas development rights may be purchased and conveyed by the County, in order to stabilize the market in development rights and to regulate or control the development property that the County intends to protect under subparagraphs (a) through (d) above; - (g) to authorize donations of development rights to the County or the TDR Bank.

-9.7.2.2.
-The Board may approve a transfer of development rights by ordinance, and an ordinance pursuant to this Section shall be consistent with:

-- (a) the General Plan and the General Plan Growth Management and Oil and Gas Elements; and - (b) an Area Plan, including but not limited to a Galisteo Basin Area Plan
+- (e) ensure that development rights are transferred to oil and gas mineral estates and leases that have received development approvals for an Oil and Gas Overlay Zoning District Classification and a Special Use and Development Permit; - (f) authorize the County to create a TDR Bank, whereby oil and gas development rights may be purchased and conveyed by the County, in order to stabilize the market in development rights and to regulate or control the development property that the County intends to protect under subparagraphs (a) through (d) above; - (g) authorize donations of development rights to the County or the TDR Bank. - 9.7.2.2.
+The Board may approve a transfer of development rights by Ordinance, and an ordinance pursuant to this Section shall be consistent with: - (a) the General Plan and the General Plan Growth Management and Oil and Gas Elements; and - (b) an Area Plan, including but not limited to a Galisteo Basin Area Plan